ConsoleDotFun/CT-Aced/README.md

  As of 10/21/17, our application is fully supported by Chrome.
 Due to different browser standards, all other Browsers are currently not supported.

 ## Features
 We are in the process of adding new features to the application.
 <br/> <br/>
-Current supported features include:
+Current Supported Features Include:
-* Storing, retrieving and displaying Chicago Bus Routes.
+* Storing, Retrieving and Displaying Chicago Bus Routes.
-* Displaying personalized messages with daily quotes.
+* Displaying Personalized messages with Daily Quotes.
 * Displaying Local News Feed.
 * Changing Stored Preferences.